jasoncable/i-can-program-too/manuscript/Chapter02.md

 This sets our variable, `x`, to the value `0`.

 The entire line of code is called a statement.
-Statements end in a semicolon \(;\).
+All statements end in a semicolon \(;\).

-You can declare a variable without setting its default value.
+You can declare a variable without setting its default value \(`bool` false, numerics `0`, `string`s and `object`s `null`\).

     int x;

 This means that you are telling the compiler that you are going to use the variable `x` but are not going to set the value yet.

 A statement can span multiple lines.
+The C# compilers ignore whitespace \(spaces, new lines, tabs\).

     int x =
     5